KQM-git/TCL/docs/evidence/characters/cryo/rosaria.md

 **Added:** <Version date="2021-04-15" />
 **Last tested:** <VersionHl date="2021-04-15" />

-**Finding:** Rosaria's C6 debuff is also triggered by the DoT on her burst.
+**Finding:** Rosaria's C6 debuff is also triggered by the DoT on her Burst.

 **Evidence:** [Video](https://tcl-backup.s3.filebase.com/evidence/characters/cryo/rosaria.md/discord/attachments_831212714416144434_831214571913347112_Genshin_Impact_2021-04-12_11-51-59_Trim.mp4)

-**Significance:** The description is misleading, and you can actually maintain 100% uptime on this physical resistance shred.
+**Significance:** The description is misleading, and you can actually maintain 100% uptime on this Physical resistance shred.

 ## Interactions/Synergies